-Place ribs on a baking sheet, lined with plastic wrap.
+Place ribs on a baking sheet, lined with foil.

 Refrigerate and allow ribs to marinate for at least 12 hours (and up to 24 hours).

 Preheat oven to 325˚F.

-In a medium mixing bowl whisk together all braising liquid ingredients.
+In a liquid measuring cup whisk together all braising liquid ingredients.

-Place ribs onto a baking sheet and place into oven for about 2 1/2 hours.
+Place foil wrapped ribs into oven for about 2 1/2 hours.